 - Start date January 2022, September 2022, January 2023

 - Mode of study Part-time, Full-time, Campus based

 - Study abroad opportunities

 Find out more about Changes at Stirling, including how you'll be taught, start dates and how we're making campus safer.

-Our expert staff will give you an insight into professional practices through their cutting-edge research and links to industry.
+Our expert staff will give you an insight into professional practices through their cutting-edge research, teaching practice, and links to industry.
 You’re also free to combine your studies with one of eight other courses, sharpening your focus on a specific area that complements your growing knowledge of economics.

 Broaden your knowledge at one of the UK’s leading Business and Management institutions, and discover why our Economics course ranks among the best in the country.

 Discover Uni provides official data on each university's undergraduate courses, including satisfaction scores from the National Student Survey, details of graduate jobs and salaries, and other key information for prospective students.

 What our students said

 Read Jan's storyI have learned a lot of practical, applicable skills during my studies and I currently have the great problem of deciding between a master's degree and a graduate job.
 Furthermore, due to a great offering of societies and other volunteering opportunities, I've managed to build valuable interpersonal skills that are of importance in more or less any career you can think of.